 Ideating a stress free space for high stress populations through physical and digital experiences.

-All Female Team - Team Metis
+OUR TEAM - Team Metis

 3 UX Researchers